WE MET BEFORE?

 which is part of a control issue they adopted during childhood,

-wants/needs, so she's the active partner in this dynamic.
+the active partner in this dynamic.
+The Narcissist has

-Somebody must be willing to carry the emotions
+must be willing to carry the emotions for this relationship,

-for this relationship, so that typically falls to the active partner--or
+so that typically falls to the active partner--or the Borderline.

-chaos, but rebels like a three year old, when he takes a stand--even
+like a three year old, when he takes a stand--even though she

-though she requires the containment and comfort that
+requires the containment and comfort that limits and

 RELATIONSHIPS ARE BASED ON MUTUAL NEED.